Recognition of collapsible complexes is NP-complete: Introduction

 \begin{theorem} It is NP-complete to decide whether a given $3$-dimensional simplicial complex is collapsible. \end{theorem}

-It is easy to see that this problem belongs to NP (it is just sufficient to guess a right sequence of elementary collapses), thus the core of our paper relies on showing NP-hardness.
+It is easy to see that this problem belongs to NP (it is just sufficient to guess a right sequence of elementary collapses), thus the core of our paper relies on showing the NP-hardness.

+By attaching a $d$-simplex to the complexes used in the proof of Theorem~\ref{t:main} it is easy to observe that Theorem~\ref{t:main} is also valid if we replace `$3$-dimensional' with `$d$-dimensional' for any $d \geq 4$.
+We provide more details in the conclusion (Section~\ref{s:conclusion}).

-\heading{Previous work.} E\u{g}ecio\u{g}lu and Gonzalez~\cite{egecioglu-gonzalez96} have shown that it is (strongly) NP-complete to decide whether a given $2$-dimensional complex can be collapsed to a point by removing at most $k$ $2$-faces where $k$ is a part of the input.
+\heading{Previous work.} E\u{g}ecio\u{g}lu and Gonzalez~\cite{egecioglu-gonzalez96} have shown that it is (strongly) NP-complete to decide whether a given $2$-dimensional complex can be collapsed to a point by removing at most $k$ triangles where $k$ is a part of the input.
 This problem, however, becomes polynomial-time solvable when $k$ is fixed as pointed out by Joswig and Pfetsch~\cite{joswig-pfetsch06} or Malgouyres and Franc\'{e}s~\cite{malgouyres-frances08}.
 In particular, deciding whether a $2$-dimensional complex collapses to a point is polynomial-time solvable.
 The same approach yields to the fact that deciding whether a $d$-complex collapses to a $(d-1)$-complex is polynomial time solvable.
 Since the author is not aware of a reference, we include a simple proof here; see Proposition~\ref{p:codim}.

 Malgouyres and Franc\'{e}s~\cite{malgouyres-frances08} have shown that it is NP-complete to decide whether a given $3$-dimensional complex collapses to some $1$-complex.
-Naturally, they asked what is the complexity of the problem deciding whether a given $3$-complex is collapsible.
+Naturally, they asked about the complexity of the problem of deciding whether a given $3$-complex is collapsible.
 Theorem~\ref{t:main} answers this question in terms of NP-completeness.

 Our approach relies, in a significant part, on the work of Malgouyres and Franc\'{e}s.
 We sketch their proof as well as point out the differences in Section~\ref{s:mf}.
+One of the important differences is that we need to replace a very simple `clause gadget' of Malgouyres and Franc\'{e}s with something more suitable for our setting.
+For this we need to introduce Bing's house with three rooms, which is done in Section~\ref{s:bings}.
+Then we construct all gadgets needed for our reduction in Section~\ref{s:construction} and we finish the proof of Theorem~\ref{t:main} in Section~\ref{s:collapse}.